imlarry/EmpyrionMQTT/ReadMe.txt

                                    * * *

+WORK IN PROGRESS .. this is a framework for mod development based on a publish/subscribe model; as is it doesn't add any serious functionality to the game from a players point of view.

 Getting Started:

 1. You'll need a local MQTT broker, assuming it's Mosquitto and it's on your path start